the call to faith

 walk in peace

 If that choice was up to us, it would be like something that depended on us, and that would disqualify it from being a gift.
 The verse above says salvation is by grace through faith and that it is not the result of our own efforts.
 We can't birth ourselves spiritually, and what we receive (his righteousness) is defined by Christ alone.
-Salvation comes to us as the Holy Spirit makes us willing (regeneration, not prevenient grace) and the peace we receive comes from God alone "in Christ" and is applied to changing our hearts and renewing our minds.
+Salvation comes to us as the Holy Spirit makes us willing (regeneration, not prevenient grace) and the peace we receive comes from God alone "in Christ" and is applied to renewing our minds and changing our hearts.
 The ability to walk in peace belongs for the most part to mature Christians.
 "Resting in peace" eludes us when our cares, our worries, and our fears overwhelm us or interfere with our sleep or choices we make.
 Claiming Christ's promise "to guard our hearts and minds" means surrendering them and our unbelief to him.
 We are not promised peace in this world, but we can have peace "in Christ" as our hearts rest in him.

 As